Adulis: Archeological excavations

 Adulis was one of the first Axumite sites to undergo excavation, when a French mission to Eritrea under Vignaud and Petit performed an initial survey in 1840, and prepared a map which marked the location of three structures they believed were temples.
 In 1868, workers attached to Napier's campaign against Tewodros II visited Adulis and exposed several buildings, including the foundations of a Byzantine-like church.

-The first scientific excavations at Adulis were undertaken by a German expedition in 1906, under the supervision of R. Sundström.
-Sundström worked in the northern sector of the site, exposing a large structure, which he dubbed the "palace of Adulis", as well as recovering Axumite coinage.
-The expedition's results were published in four volumes in 1913.
+The first scientific excavations at Adulis were undertaken in 1906, under the supervision of Richard Sundström.
+Sundström worked in the northern sector of the site, exposing a large structure, which he dubbed the "palace of Adulis", as well as recovering some examples of Axumite coinage.

 The Italian Roberto Paribeni excavated in Adulis the following year, discovering many structures similar to what Sundström had found earlier, as well as a number of ordinary dwellings.
 He found a lot of pottery: even wine amphorae imported from the area of modern Aqaba were found here during the decades of existence of the colony of Italian Eritrea.
 These types now called Ayla-Axum Amphoras have since been found at other sites in Eritrea including on Black Assarca Island.

 Over 50 years passed until the next series of excavations, when in 1961 and 1962 the Ethiopian Institute of Archeology sponsored an expedition led by Francis Anfray.
 This excavation not only recovered materials showing a strong affinities with the late Axumite kingdom, but a destruction layer.
 This in turn prompted Kobishchanov to later argue that Adulis had been destroyed by an Arab raid in the mid-7th century, a view that has since been partially rejected.

 A pair of fragments of glass vessels were found in the lowest layers at Adulis, which are similar to specimens from the 18th Dynasty of Egypt.
 One very specialised imported vessel discovered at the site was a Menas flask.
 It was stamped with a design showing the Egyptian St. Menas between two kneeling camels.
 Such vessels are supposed to have held water from a spring near the saint's tomb in Egypt (Paribeni 1907: 538, fig. 54), and this particular one may have been brought to Adulis by a pilgrim.

 Since Eritrean Independence, the National Museum of Eritrea has petitioned the Government of Ethiopia to return artifacts of these excavations.
 To date they have been denied.

-Previous colonial researches were underpinned by an old Ethiopian narrative.
-Most of these chronicles puts Adulis smack-dab at the middle of the Axumite kingdom and subsumes it as an integral part of this very kingdom.
-As a result, Adulis has been studied as part and parcel of the Axumite kingdom by most, if not all, scholars of the region.
-However, recent historical/archaeological sources challenge the Abyssinian paradigm in the sense that Adulis was the center of a kingdom that was not a constituent part of the Axumite kingdom, on the earlier period prior to the emergence of Aksum.